How to become a Fertility Awareness Method Educator

 While the actual teaching and client mentoring is a central part of being a FAM educator, you’ll find that you’ll be wearing many hats as a business owner.
 If you’re brand new to the business world, there are resources aplenty for becoming more familiar with social media, marketing, sales, copywriting and more.

-Developing and honing in on your business skills will be incredibly useful, especially if you are wanting to teach FAM online (which is the direction that many FAM educators are taking.)
+Developing and honing in on your business skills will be incredibly useful, especially if you are wanting to teach FAM.

 As a fertility awareness teacher, you’ll be marketing yourself on social media, creating a website, designing course material, keeping track of the bookkeeping, You will be creating and designing your website, taking photos, posting on social media, writing blog posts and developing online courses.